SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

     boolean shouldEnable = rootNode.getNode("modules", "blockCheats", "enabled").getBoolean();

 Yes, it's really as simple as that.
-Similar to the above example, methods like :javadoc:`ninja.leaping.configurate.
-ConfigurationNode#getInt()`, :javadoc:`ninja.leaping.configurate.ConfigurationNode#getDouble()` or
-:javadoc:`ninja.leaping.configurate.ConfigurationNode#getString()` exist that allow you to conveniently grab a value of that type.
+Similar to the above example, methods like :javadoc:`ConfigurationNode#getInt()`, :javadoc:`ConfigurationNode#getDouble()` or :javadoc:`ConfigurationNode#getString()` exist that allow you to conveniently grab a value of that type.

-To set a basic value to a node, just use the :javadoc:`ninja.leaping.configurate.ConfigurationNode#setValue(java.lang.Object)` method.
+To set a basic value to a node, just use the :javadoc:`ConfigurationNode#setValue(Object)` method.
 Don't be confused that it accepts an ``Object`` - this means that it can take anything and will determine how to proceed from there by itself.

 Imagine the blockCheats module is deactivated by a user command.
 This change will need to be reflected in the config and can be done as follows: